-Sometimes we’ll head out for a three-hour sail and other time it might be three days.
+Sometimes we’ll head out for a three-hour sail and another time it might be three days.
 To give some examples, when sailing up the west coast of Italy, we sailed around 12 hours maximum each day for three days stopping to anchor or stay in a marina.
 When we sailed over to Sardinia it took us over two days.

-For the majority of the time we select destinations based on of what other cruisers recommend.
-Other times we read a local pilot book and determine which destination best suits our current needs – do we want to relax in a quite bay or find a marina and go for a historical tour on land?
+For the majority of the time, we select destinations based on what other cruisers recommend.
+Other times we read a local pilot book and determine which destination best suits our current needs – do we want to relax in a quiet bay or find a marina and go for a historical tour on land?
 We then consider the best place to aim for with consideration to all the items listed in my ‘Passage Planning Basics’ table (Found in my guide: Checklists for Sailors – Passage Planning, Sailboat Maintenance, Cleaning, Medical and more).

 Passage Planning Step 3 – Watching the weather

 So…we check the weather as early as five days before travel.
 Sometimes we make a fast decision to leave quickly; sometimes we leave as scheduled and other times we wait for weeks to get a weather window.